Atrial Fibrillation

 Anticoagulation

-All patients with atrial fibrillation should be on anticoagulation, but the specific medication depends on risk of stroke.
+All patients with atrial fibrillation should be on anticoagulation, but the specific medication depends on risk of stroke, risk of bleeding, and patient preferences.

 • Congestive heart failure/left ventricular dysfunction